 The key here is to adhere to the FTC’s standards for compliance and disclosure and to make sure that your publishers are doing the same by participating in your program.

 Is there anything I should watch out for?

 Lots.
 Verbiage is a big one, and one that should be called out specifically.
-We discussed verbiage in the but, just as a publisher needs to be vigilant about the language that they use, your brand needs to be just as watchful.
+We discussed verbiage in the publisher edition of our FTC guidelines post, but just as a publisher needs to be vigilant about the language that they use, your brand needs to be just as watchful.